ashiishme/readme/README.md

     </a>
 </p>

-<h1 align="center"> Awesome Readme </h1>
+<h1 align="center"> Readme </h1>

-Awesome Readme is a boilerplate for creating organized readme or documentation for any project.
+Readme is a boilerplate for creating organized readme or documentation for any project.
 You can add logo & title of the project, installation and dependencies details, available demo links, usage & test cases, author details, Contributors list, license and change logs.

 ## Table Of Contents
  - [Prerequisites](#prerequisites)